fukamachi/caveman/README.v2.markdown

      (:workerdb :mysql :database-name "jobs" :username "whoami" :password "1234"))))
 ```

 After restarting a server, "Caveman.Middleware.DBIManager" will be enabled.
-To connect to each database, use `caveman2.db:connect-db` in `defroute`s.
+You can use `connect-db` in `defroute`s for connecting to each databases.

 ```common-lisp
 (use-package :caveman2.db)